hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 Shellscripts have the following general structure:

 #.
-A line starting with “``#!``” which defines the interpreter (i.e. the program used to run the script).
-This line is called the “shebang line” and must be the first line in a script
+A line starting with "`#!`! which defines the interpreter (i.e. the program used to run the
+   script).
+This line is called the "`shebang line` and must be the first line in a script.

 #.
-A section where the configuration takes place, e.g. paths, options and commands are defined and it is made sure, that all prerequisites are met
+A section where the configuration takes place, e.g. paths, options and commands are defined and it is made sure, that all prerequisites are met.

 #.
 A section where the actual processing is done.
-This includes error handling
+This includes error handling.

 #.
-A controlled exit sequence, which includes cleaning up all temporary files and returning a sensible exit status
+A controlled exit sequence, which includes cleaning up all temporary files and returning a sensible exit status.

 This is merely a recommendation to keep your scripts well structured.
 None of these sections are mandatory.